Languages of the Ottoman Empire: Non-Muslim minority languages

+When French-medium schools operated by Alliance Israelite Universelle opened in the 1860s, the position of Judaeo-Spanish began to weaken in the Ottoman Empire areas.
+This resulted in a rapid loss of the language in time periods after the end of the empire.
+Judaeo-Spanish was not used as a language of instruction in any time in history, and was instead acquired through families; therefore Hebrew was perceived as the ethnic instructional language for Jewish people, used for religious reasons, in the empire.

 Foreign languages

-Constantinos Trompoukis and John Lascaratos stated in "Greek Professors of the Medical School of Constantinople during a Period of Reformation (1839–76)," that beginning in the 1600s many Christians took up certain educational professions as many Ottoman Muslims did not focus on foreign languages.
+Beginning in the 1600s, many Christians took up certain educational professions as many Ottoman Muslims did not focus on foreign languages.
+Muslims began to focus more on foreign languages after the Greek War of Independence, as they felt they could no longer rely on Greek dragomans.

 French

-However French in particular became more prominent during and after the Tanzimat era, as Westernisation increased and since, at the time, it was a major language of the philosophical and diplomatic fields along with sciences.
+As Westernisation increased during and after the Tanzimat era, French in particular became more prominent due to its status as a major language of philosophy, diplomacy, and science.
 It was the sole common language of European origin among all people with high levels of education, even though none of the native ethnic groups in the empire used French as their native language.
+According to Bernard Lewis, author of The Muslim Discovery of Europe, the trend of French "seems" to have started with military training institutions hiring people who spoke French, and that other factors were the fact that the ministries of foreign affairs of Austria and Russia also used French, and the fact that the French government had increased interaction with the empire.
+Journal de Constantinople owner Gustave Courrier stated that French served as a mechanism "for an exchange of Eastern and Western knowledge".

-Lucy Mary Jane Garnett wrote in Turkish Life in Town and Country, published in 1904, that within Constantinople (Istanbul), "The generality of men, in official circles at least, speak French".
-Among the people using French as a lingua franca were Sephardic Jews, which adopted French as their primary language due to influence from the Alliance Israélite Universelle.
+In 1904, Lucy Mary Jane Garnett wrote that within Constantinople (Istanbul), "The generality of men, in official circles at least, speak French".
+Among the people using French as a lingua franca were Sephardic Jews, who adopted French as their primary language due to influence from the Alliance Israélite Universelle; this weakened the position of the Sephardic mother tongue, Judaeo-Spanish.
 Two factions opposing Sultan Abdul Hamid, the Ottoman Armenian and Young Turk groups, both used French.

-Strauss, also the author of "Language and power in the late Ottoman Empire," wrote that "In a way reminiscent of English in the contemporary world, French was almost omnipresent in the Ottoman lands."
+According to Strauss, "In a way reminiscent of English in the contemporary world, French was almost omnipresent in the Ottoman lands."
 Strauss also stated that French was "a sort of semi-official language", which "to some extent" had "replaced Turkish as an 'official' language for non-Muslims".
 Strauss added that it "assumed some of the functions of Turkish and was even, in some respects, capable of replacing it."
 As part of the process, French became the dominant language of modern sciences in the empire.